Raythonic/watiba/README.md

 <div id="useful-properties-in-promise"/>

 ##### Useful properties in promise structure
-A promise object is returned in assignment to the spawn statement, and is also passed to the resolver block in argument "promise".
+A promise is either returned in assignment from outermost spawn, or passed to child spawns in argument "promise".

   <table>
       <th>Property</th>